iree-org/iree/docs/website/docs/guides/deployment-configurations/gpu-rocm.md

 ### Get the IREE runtime

-Next you will need to get an IREE runtime that includes the ROCm HAL driver.
+Next you will need to get an IREE runtime that includes the HIP HAL driver.

 #### :material-hammer-wrench: Build the runtime from source

 Please make sure you have followed the
-[Getting started](../../building-from-source/getting-started.md) page to build IREE from source, then enable the experimental ROCm HAL driver with the `IREE_EXTERNAL_HAL_DRIVERS=rocm` option.
+[Getting started](../../building-from-source/getting-started.md) page to build IREE from source, then enable the HIP HAL driver with the `IREE_HAL_DRIVER_HIP` option.

 ## Compile and run a program model